urql-graphql/urql/docs/basics/svelte.md

 ## Reading on

 This concludes the introduction for using `urql` with Svelte.
-The rest of the documentation is mostly framework-agnostic and will apply to either `urql` in general or the `@urql/core` package, which is the same between all framework bindings.
+The rest of the documentation is mostly framework-agnostic and will apply to either `urql` in general, or the `@urql/core` package, which is the same between all framework bindings.
 Hence, next we may want to learn more about one of the following to learn more about the internals: